BEST FOR LUMINOUS MAKEUP Charlotte Tilbury Hollywood Flawless Filter

 BEST FOR A DEWY HIGHLIGHT La Mer The Renewal Oil

-BEST FOR AN ALL-OVER GLOW Tan-Luxe The Face Illuminating Self-Tan Drops
+BEST FOR AN ALL-OVER GLOW Tom Ford Beauty Face and Body Skin Illuminator

 BEST FOR A SUBTLE GLOW Dr. Barbara Sturm Glow Drops

 We love this serum for its double-duty properties.
 Its anti-aging credentials come from polygonum bistorta root, which evens out skin tone, and wild-rose extract, which minimizes the appearance of pores that would otherwise be a barrier to your glow.
 Its pale pink hue provides the instant brightening benefit we’re looking for and works from the palest to the darkest of skin tones.
-Try applying it immediately before makeup.
+Try applying it immediately before makeup and gently pat on more (over your makeup) throughout the day.

 BEST FOR MULTI-TASKING Marc Jacobs Beauty Dew Drops Coconut Gel Highlighter